What is GSCOP?

 Where can I get GSCOP training?

-The top ten supermarkets are legally required to train their buyers on GSCOP annually.
+The Designated Retailers are legally required to train their buyers on GSCOP annually.
 However, around 57% of suppliers have received no GSCOP training.
 If you are in the 57%, then 43% of your competitors have an advantage over you.

 Mark Jones, Partner, Head of Food and Drink